Protected bike lanes are a simple concept, really: they're like sidewalks for bikes.

 For decades, protected lanes were a missing tool in the American toolbox.
 But as you can see in the video above, that's changed.
-In 2011, we created the Green Lane Project to help U.S. cities build them.
+From 2012 to 2016, we operated the Green Lane Project to help U.S. cities build them.

 We write about the news and practice of the protected bike lane revolution a few times a week on our blog.
 But for this page, we've gathered the essentials: a handful of basic resources that will help get anyone interested in protected bike lanes up to speed.

 1) Why better lanes matter: Academic research shows that the many people who would like to bike more, but don't, are particularly concerned about safety.
 Protected lanes create the sense of "subjective safety" that helps change that behavior.

 2) 14 ways to make bike lanes better: We made an infographic with photos of the most popular ways of separating bikes and cars.
 It briefly explores the costs and advantages of each.

 3) Recent history: "The Rise of the North American Protected Bike Lane" is a 2013 Momentum magazine cover story with an excellent account of how this idea returned to North America and began to spread.